surveyanalyticscorp/android-cx/README.md

 # android-cx
-	Minimum SDK Version: 16
+	Minimum SDK Version: 21
-	Compile SDK Version: 30 (But you should generally compile with the latest version)
+	Compile SDK Version: 31 (But you should generally compile with the latest version)

 ### Including CX Lib into your project

 #### Integration From Maven Repository
 	Our SDK is available from the central Maven repo.
-Add it in your root build.gradle. allprojects {
+Add it in your root settings.gradle: dependencyResolutionManagement {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }
 		}
 	}

-	Add the dependancy of the latest version of QuestionPro CX in your app's build.gradle. dependencies {
+	Add the dependancy of the latest version of QuestionPro CX in your app's build.gradle: dependencies {
 		...
-		implementation 'com.github.surveyanalyticscorp:android-cx:1.2.7'
+		implementation 'com.github.surveyanalyticscorp:android-cx:1.2.8'
 	}